Development

 src/vardb/datamodel/

 and test them until you're satisfied.
-In general we don't want to make more migration scripts than necessary, so make sure things are proper. - Make and enter a dev instance:
+In general we don't want to make more migration scripts than necessary, so make sure things are proper. - Make and enter a dev instance (not necessary if inside a devcontainer).

 - Inside it do:

-(resets database to the migration base, then runs all the migrations)cd /ella/src/vardb/datamodel/migration/
+(resets database to the migration base, then runs all the migrations)cd /ella/backend/src/vardb/datamodel/migration/

 PYTHONPATH=../../.. alembic revision --autogenerate -m "Name of migration"